 The origin of the New Zealand winery in the area Gisborne

-(North Island) is in 1964, when Bill Irwin planted a few Gewürztraminer vines.
-The first wine was produced only in 1975.
-Today the winery is managed by Denis Irwin.
-The vineyards with 32 hectares of vines are planted with the varieties Cabernet Franc, Cabernet Sauvignon, Chardonnay, Chenin Blanc, Gewürztraminer, Malbec, Merlot, Muller-Thurgau, Pinot Noir, Sauvignon Blanc, Semillon and Syrah.
-A (for New Zealand
+(North Island) was in 1964 when Bill Irwin planted a few Gewürztraminer vines.
+The first wine was not produced until 1975.
+Today the winery is run by Denis Irwin.
+The vineyards with 32 hectares of vineyards are planted with the varieties Cabernet Franc, Cabernet Sauvignon, Chardonnay, Chenin Blanc, Gewürztraminer, Malbec, Merlot, Müller-Thurgau, Pinot Noir, Sauvignon Blanc, Sémillon and Syrah.
+One (for New Zealand

-not unusual) is peculiarity that, especially in the case of white wines fermentation with natural yeasts.
-The flagship is the Gewurztraminer (sic - as it stands on the label), which is often referred to as the best New Zealand from this variety.
-The 1977 vintage was the first to attract international attention.
+Not uncommon) is that especially with white wines the fermentation takes place with natural yeasts.
+The flagship is the Gewurztraminer (sic - so it says on the label), which is often described as the best of New Zealand from this variety.
+The 1977 vintage received international attention for the first time.
 Other top wines are made from the two varieties Chardonnay and Sauvignon Blanc.
-The red wines are still being experimented.
+The red wines are still being experimented with.